GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.4.2.
 Movie Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The movie parameters are key to make animations.
+The movie parameters are key to making animations.
 They are automatically assigned by different movie arguments (see tables below).
 There are two sets of parameters: